chef/chef-web-docs/chef_master/source/api_chef_server.rst

 Enable SHA-256
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-Chef server versions 12.4.0 and above support TLS 1.3  as a signing protocol, which adds support for SHA-256 algorithms.
+Chef server versions 12.4.0 and above support signing protocol version 1.3, which adds support for SHA-256 algorithms.
 It can be enabled on Chef client via the ``client.rb`` file:

 .. code-block:: ruby